 Day 14: Farewell from Auckland

 There are plenty of reasons to arrive in New Zealand’s ‘Garden City’ early, among them the astonishing transformation that has reinvigorated streets since the devastating 2010/11 earthquakes.
 Explore at your leisure.
-We recommend jumping aboard the Christchurch Tram – the conductors are a hoot – to glimpse the mind-bending Transitional Cathedral, made largely of cardboard, and Turanga, the gold-clad central library.
+Meet your Travel Director and travelling companions at a Welcome Reception tonight.

 Staying in: